OrleansContrib/Orleans.Providers.MongoDB/README.md

 # Orleans.Providers.MongoDB
 > The MongoStatisticsPublisher is currently being tested and not recommended for production usage.
-The Membership, Gateway and reminder providers are ready for production usage.
+The Membership, Gateway and Reminder providers are ready for production usage.

 A MongoDb implementation of the Orleans Provider model.
 Currently the Membership(IMembershipTable & IGatewayListProvider) and Reminder(IReminderTable) providers have been implemented.